Rauntizy/alx-system_engineering-devops/0x02-shell_redirections/README.md

- script that prints “Hello, World”
+cript that displays a confused smiley "(Ôo)'